ErpNetDocs/webclient/command-buttons/index.md

 While some command buttons are standardized across the system (e.g., Save, Close, Delete, Print), and others are contextual and appear depending on the type of record or process being handled.

+**Context menus**  vary largely depending on the element, the feature, the field they serve.
+These menus contain specific operations that are executable for the panel, the form, the field, the feature currently being used.
+They serve the buttons too - e.g. button RUN contains a context menu of various functions.

-This section will explain each command button in detail—its purpose, behavior, and expected results when clicked.
+This section will explain each command button and context menu features in detail — its purpose, behavior, and expected results when clicked.

 First let us give you a general idea of several interface symbols in the system and what to initially expect when you see it: